mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``storeErrorsAsEntity``: if specified, the runner MUST capture errors arising during sub-operation execution and append a document with error information to the array stored in the specified entity.

-If ``storeFailuresAsEntity`` is specified, the runner MUST NOT include failures in the errors, to the extent the test runner distinguishes errors and failures as further described below.
+  If this option is specified, the test runner MUST check the existence and the type of the entity with the specified name before executing the loop.
+  If the entity does not exist, the test runner MUST create it with the type of BSON array.
+If the entity exists and is of type BSON array, the test runner MUST do nothing.
+If the entity exists and is of a different type, the test runner MUST raise an error.

-  If ``storeFailuresAsEntity`` is not specified, the runner MUST include failures in the errors.
+  If this option is specified and ``storeFailuresAsEntity`` is not, failures MUST also be captured and appended to the array.

   Documents appended to the array MUST contain the following fields: